-The Sustainable Change Alliance was formed in 2015 by a team of professionals bringing together their financial, educational, leadership, and fund development skills to promote impact investing opportunities in financially successful ventures having positive and sustainable impact (locally, nationally and globally).
+The Sustainable Change Alliance was formed in 2015 by a team of professionals bringing together their financial, educational, leadership, and fund development skills to promote impact investing opportunities in financially successful ventures having positive and sustainable impact locally, nationally and globally.
+We see impact as the conscious use of capitalism to create positive social and environmental change and is currently benefiting hundreds of millions of people world-wide while providing competitive returns on investments.

 What is Impact Investing?